 Don't miss a terrific opportunity to improve your life.
 Your nightmare is a gift and forceful guide to what is right and next for you.
 (You may find this image interesting, lovable or fascinating.
 But it could also be a terrifying and threatening image in a nightmare.
 Don't run.
 Use it.
 Let it teach you.)

 When energy is suppressed, squeezed into a smaller and smaller container, it eventually can tear the container apart and surge forward.
 We see it in our kitchens when water reaches the boiling point and the spout of the tea kettle catches the steam.
 You hear the whistle and know it is time to make tea.
 The surge is useful information.

-A nightmare can be information, an alert, guidance and a warning all at once.
-When suppressed energy in you is no longer contained it can come surging forward into consciousness in the form of a nightmare.
+A nightmare is information, an alert, guidance and a warning all at once.
+When suppressed and unarticulated energy in you is no longer contained it can come surging forward into consciousness in the form of a nightmare.
 You wake up shaking and frightened.
 You want whatever the images are to go away, go back to oblivion.
 You are relieved you are safe and that it was “just a dream.”

 But It’s not just a dream.
 It’s an important aspect of your life that demands entry into awareness.
 You are frightened because the information it carries may be disruptive to your point of view and the way you live.
 Burying it only allows it to rally itself in the dark hidden place within your psyche before it erupts again.
 Repeated eruptions are increasingly intense.
 Disregard them at your peril.

 You are the power and resources to welcome nightmares.
 They provide wonderful opportunity to explore, understand and nourish neglected aspects of yourself.
 The nightmare usually presents itself in a frightening image.
 It takes that form to get your attention, to wake you up, to send out the warning siren.

 What to do with a nightmare:

 1. Grab your pen and write down the dream.